artefactual-labs/enduro/docs/user-manual-recovery.md

 - only include locations that operators are prepared to monitor; every required location becomes part of the success condition

+### `standaloneLocations` (Array(String))

+Primary Storage Service locations where the package is considered fully stored from its primary stored date.
+Use this when one pipeline handles both replicated and non-replicated AIP stores.
+When the primary package is in one of these locations, Enduro does not require `requiredLocations` for that package.

+E.g.: `["local-location-id", "vpaa-location-id"]`

+Guidance:

+- include only primary package locations that are final storage destinations
+- do not use this as a list of replica locations that may fail
+- omit this setting when every package in the pipeline should follow the same `requiredLocations` rule

 ## Finding valid Storage Service location IDs

-`requiredLocations` must use Storage Service location UUIDs.
+`requiredLocations` and `standaloneLocations` must use Storage Service location UUIDs.
 Enduro does not invent these values.

 Operators should obtain them from Archivematica Storage Service and record the UUIDs they intend to use in pipeline configuration.
-In practice, this means looking up the primary package location and any replica locations in Storage Service before enabling recovery.
+In practice, this means looking up the primary package location, any standalone package locations, and any replica locations in Storage Service before enabling recovery.

-If multiple pipelines have different storage policies, each pipeline can use a different `requiredLocations` list.
+If multiple pipelines have different storage policies, each pipeline can use a different `requiredLocations` and `standaloneLocations` list.

 ## Reconciliation after ingest